andrehebben/omniflow/README.md

 Omniflow is a Dockerized PHP service that synchronizes tasks, habits and projects across multiple productivity platforms such as Todoist, Habitica, YouTrack, GitHub, Hardcover, Home Assistant and Google Calendar.

+The GitHub integration creates matching YouTrack projects, keeps issues in sync and mirrors milestone releases.
+Synchronization state is persisted so the process can recover if it falls out of sync.

 ## Requirements
 - Docker
 - PHP 8.3 (for local development)